Dehghanni/Teofl/Writing.md

 It takes an inordinate amount of time to ....

 Some celebrities are not averse/ have no aversion to getting pecuniary advantages by deception.
-To rephrase, some of them are not bona fide and are prone to trick people to line their own pockets.
+To rephrase, some public figures are not bona fide and are prone to trick people to line their own pockets.
 Some celebrities are inveterate liars.
 They might have political affiliation and ….

 Had I known about ...., I would have been ...